Job Market Paper:

 Abstract:

-Keywords: Religious Conflict; Poso Riots; Fertility; Migration; Labor Market.
+Keywords: Communal Conflict; Poso Riots; Labor Market.

 Education, Religious Segregation, and Interfaith Marriage